-Pulumi vs. Chef, Puppet, etc.
+Pulumi vs. Chef, Puppet, Ansible, and Salt

 Chef, Puppet, Ansible, and Salt are all popular configuration management tools.
 These tools help you install and manage software on existing cloud infrastructure, either for bootstrapping a virtual machine, or patching one.
 They do not attempt to solve the problem of provisioning or updating infrastructure, containers, or serverless resources.